fxm90/MapWidgetExample/README.md

 📲 Clone the repository and run `pod install` in the terminal to install the dependencies.
 Afterwards run the example application, allow access to location data and add the widget named `MapWidgetExample` to your home screen.

 ## Widget
 🧪 All code for the widget lives inside the folder `MapWidget`.
-The corresponding application code inside the folder `MapWidgetExample` does not contain any logic.
+The corresponding application code inside the folder `MapWidgetExample` does not contain any logic other than requesting access to location data.

 ## Requesting Authorization for Location Services
 🔐 To receive the current user-location you have to add the following lines to the `Info.plist` of your application.